slotix/dbconvert-streams-website/docs/guide/dbs-docker.md

 If you now check [prometheus target endpoint](http://0.0.0.0:9090/targets) in a browser, you should see that all source and target endpoints have changed their status to `UP`.

 ![prometheus running services](/images/prometheus-docker-running.png)

+## Examples
+For actual examples and configurations, refer to the public [DBConvert Streams Github repository](https://github.com/slotix/dbconvert-streams-public)

 If you'd rather install binaries instead of running Docker containers, follow the instructions in the next section.